bobbobson21/publicAI/README.md

  - pal:GetEmotiveClass() --how it is feeling in genral
  - pal:SetPriorInput( str ) --you can chage the prior input to whatever you want which is what the searchfor_prior gose through

+## I

 # how to deal with emotion and annoyance

 ## emotions basics
-To first create an emotion you need to set up the emotion grid and you can do this by running the function pal:BuildEmotionGrid( size ) in your loads file but by default the emotion grid size is 3 which results in nine tiles but if you wish pal could do a better job at expressing emotion you should make this bigger.
+To first create an emotion you need to set up the emotion grid and you can do this by running the function build emotion grid winth a size in your loads file but by default the emotion grid size is 3 which results in nine tiles but if you wish pal could do a better job at expressing emotion you should make this bigger.

 once you have yor emotion grid you can map emotions onto it using:
 ```